UBC-MDS/ds-toolbox/chapters/en/slides/module8/module8_02.md

 jupyter-book build my-book/
 ```

-Your new page will now show up in the rebuilt book.
+Your new page will now show up in the rebuilt book,
+when you refresh your browser page.

 ---